 5. Provide ongoing employee training on secure file handling

-Even if you have all the right technology and processes in place, if your users aren’t educated about secure file uploading practices, your systems can be vulnerable to attacks.
+Even if you have all the right technology and processes in place, if your users aren’t educated about how to upload files securely, your systems can be vulnerable to attacks.
 Make sure everyone in your organization undergoes regular security awareness training about how to properly safeguard data, avoid downloading malware, and set up strong passwords.

 6. Implement file type restrictions